masternerdguy/helia/README.md

 To start the angular frontend, run `npm start` in the frontend container.
 Note that obfuscation is applied as part of the build, so it may take a few minutes to start and also to apply any changes.
 This can be temporarily disabled by commenting out the obfuscator in `custom-webpack.config.json`, but under no circumstances should such a change be checked into source control (nor should unobfuscated code ever be exposed to the internet).
 Obfuscation of the client is an important part of Helia's security!

 # Deployment Process (alpha, frontend)
-Helia's open alpha client is currently hosted on an Azure storage account as a static website.
-This should allow hosting for pennies on the dollar compared to a traditional app service.
+Helia's open alpha client is was hosted on an Azure storage account as a static website, which allowed hosting for pennies on the dollar compared to a traditional app service.
 The easiest way to deploy is to:

 1. Run `npm run build:alpha` in the frontend container.
 2. Replace the files in the `$web` container of the `heliaalphafrontend` storage account with the new files under the `dist` folder - the easiest way is to just use Azure Storage Explorer which takes ~1 minute.

 # Deployment Process (alpha, backend)
 Deploying the backend is less trivial than the frontend.
 Currently, the only way to run go code in an Azure app service is to use a docker container hosted in some kind of docker registry.
-For privacy reasons, the `helia-backend-engine` app service is configured to pull from the `heliaalpharegistry` Azure Container Registry automatically.
-Whenever a new docker image is pushed, a deployment occurs.
-Be aware that this will result in a sudden restart, so it is critical to perform a clean shutdown using the `Save and Shutdown` endpoint, allow it to complete, and then manually stop the app service before the deployment.
-Otherwise, players will lose progress and players don't tend to like that.
+For privacy reasons, the `helia-backend-engine` app service was configured to pull from the `heliaalpharegistry` Azure Container Registry automatically.
+Whenever a new docker image is pushed, a deployment occured.
+Be aware that this would result in a sudden restart, so it was critical to perform a clean shutdown using the `Save and Shutdown` endpoint, allow it to complete, and then manually stop the app service before the deployment.
+Otherwise, players would lose progress and players don't tend to like that.

-Given the above, performing a backend deployment can be done by:
+Given the above, performing a backend deployment could be done by:

 0. Perform a clean shutdown, wait for it to complete, and then manually stop the app service.
 1. Take a backup of the production database, just in case.